esnitkin914/Comparative_Genomics/day3_morning/README.md

 harvesttools -i parsnp.ggr -M parsnpLCB.aln
 ```

-**Replacing this section with loading parsnp.tree into R and plotting it.**
+**Replace this section with loading parsnp.tree into R and plotting it.**

 Perform some DNA sequence comparisons and phylogenetic analysis in [APE](http://ape-package.ird.fr/), an R package
 ------------------------------------------------------------------------